ixudra/generators/README.md

     php artisan generate:resource foo bar
 ```

 The command accepts 2 parameters.
 The first parameter is required and should be the singular name of your resource.
 The second parameter is optional and should the plural name of your resource.
-If the second parameter is not provides, the package will use the singular name value and add an `s` to it by default.
+If the second parameter is not provided, the package will use the singular name value and add an `s` to it by default.

 That's all there is to it!
 Have fun!